Rhinoplasty Recovery: All Aftercare Tips You Need to KnowFacial Plastic Surgery

 - Use hypoallergenic and fragrance-free moisturizers after showering.

 Adopting a healthy, balanced, and nutritious diet can affect your healing process.
 Usually, you are asked not to eat for two or three hours after rhinoplasty.
-After this period, you can have easy-to-digest dishes that do not make you nauseous, such as mashed potato or mixed soup.
-It is also recommended to avoid too cold or too hot foods, salty dishes, hard-to-chew foods, and spicy dishes for a couple of days after the operation.
+After this period, you can have easy-to-digest dishes that do not make you nauseous, such as mashed potato or mixed soup during your rhinoplasty recovery.
+It is also recommended to avoid too cold or too hot, salty, hard-to-chew, and spicy dishes for a couple of days after the operation.

 Adding protein to your diet is suggested, which can help your body repair damaged tissue in and around the nose.
 Moreover, vitamins A, C, and E can boost your immune system and prevent bleeding and scarring after a nose job.